kazuhiro4949/EditDistance/README.md

 ```

-That enables to pileline the incremental update.
-You don't have to take into account the differences.
+You don't have to manage how to update incrementally.
+That enables to pileline that.

 # How dose it work?